 To finish, simply reconnect the window switches and then reinstall the center console.
 And mods don’t get much easier than this but damn do these bushings make a huge difference in the shift feel.

 Chris Simmons is a race car driver, instructor, business owner and all around gearhead.
-His passion for motorsport started in the drifting community over 10 years ago and progressed into wheel to wheel racing of all kinds.
+His passion for motorsport started in the drifting community and progressed into wheel to wheel racing of all kinds.
 When off track Chris can be found training and working on a myriad of projects.
 After a hiatus from writing, he is back to share his passion, knowledge and experience in regard to motorsports on and off the track.